Occupy movement: New Zealand

 In October 2011, Occupy protests began in six New Zealand cities (Auckland, New Plymouth, Wellington, Christchurch, Dunedin, and Invercargill) with protests in Auckland drawing up to 3,000 supporters.
 A seventh Occupy protest started on 19 November in the Lower Hutt suburb of Pomare by a group called "Pomare Community Voice" to highlight what they call the "loss of community" caused by the demolition of state homes in the area.
 On 23 January, police moved in on four sites in Auckland.
 Two arrests were made, and police said campers were in breach of council bylaws regarding camping.
 The sites were at Aotea Square, 360 Queen St, Victoria Park and Albert Park.
+In Wellington the occupation in civic square prompted social commentator Giovanni Tiso to reflect on the age old struggle of inequity and the history of social and cultural occupation events in the city.
+His focus was the 1978 occupation Vacant Lot of Cabbages which saw the unsanctioned planting of a guerrilla garden as the start of a greening of the city leading to: pop up parks and repurposing of under-utilised public spaces like summer city.

 Nigeria

 Occupy Nigeria is an anti-fuel subsidy removal protest that started in Nigeria on 2 January 2012 in response to fuel subsidy removal by the Federal government of Nigeria on 1 January 2012.
 It is a movement against corruption in Government & public service, insensitive & inhuman treatment of Nigerians by Government & Security agents.
 The movement ended on 16 January 2012 following agreement between the government and the organized labour leaders which saw a partial restoration of the subsidy regime.
 Fuel pump price in Nigeria has since then been fixed at the official rate of 97 naira per litre while it practically sells for as high as 130 naira in some major cities including Port Harcourt, one of the cities in the oil-producing states in Nigeria.